PSRahul/facial-keypoint-cnn/README.md

 # Facial Keypoint Detector

-This deep learning model based on convolutional neural networks detects left eye , right eye and mouth from a image of a face.
+This deep learning model based on convolutional neural networks detects left eye, right eye and mouth from a image of a face.

 The model has 7 Convolutional layers and 3 Linear layers implemented with Pytorch.